Fusu: Life

 After being deceived by two alchemists while seeking prolonged life, Qin Shi Huang supposedly ordered more than 460 scholars in the capital to be buried alive, though an account given by Wei Hong in the 2nd century added another 700 to the figure.
-Fusu counselled that, with the country newly unified and enemies still not pacified, such a harsh measure imposed on those who respect Confucius would cause instability.
-However, he was unable to change his father's mind and was instead sent to guard the frontier, where Meng Tian was stationed, in a de facto exile.
+Fusu objected to the mass executions and counselled that, with the country newly unified and enemies still not pacified, such a harsh measure imposed on those who respect Confucius would cause social instability.
+However, he was unable to change Qin Shi Huang's mind and, as a de facto exile for defying his royal father, was instead sent to the northern frontier at New Qinzhong (新秦中) in 212 BC to serve as an army supervisor under Meng Tian, who was commanding a 300,000-strong border garrison after defeating the Xiongnu nomads in the Ordos Basin in 215 BC.